You found our guide to coworking.

 Some spaces offer digital plans with features like virtual mixers, webinars, member directories, secure virtual meetings, and day passes so that members can benefit from the professional community without being physically present.
-You can also participate in virtual team building activities.
+You can also participate in quick virtual team building activities for remote employees.

 Some coworking spaces cater to specific industries or niches, such as graphic designers, finance, programming, or engineering.
 These centers often exist in cities where industry hubs are located, for example, tech near Silicon Valley or publishing in New York City.

 These specialized spaces offer industry-specific tools and resources, for example recording studios, photoshoot stages, or sewing machines.
 Niche coworking spaces also tend to provide more effective networking opportunities, since all members belong to the same or similar fields.